 The University of Warwick is a public research university in Coventry, England.
 It was founded in 1965 as part of a government initiative to expand access to higher education.

-Applicants must have obtained or be expected to obtain at least an upper second class honours degree (or equivalent) from a recognised institution of higher education before 31 July 2017.
+Applicants must have obtained or be expected to obtain at least an upper second class honours degree (or equivalent) from a recognised institution of higher education.

 - Students currently enrolled on a PhD or MPhil/PhD at the University of Warwick may apply in their first year of registration only;

 - Applicants must expect to be ‘overseas’ students for fees purposes, but there is no other nationality criteria;

 - Applicants may be from any discipline at Warwick.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.